jamie-lord/Lord.technology/about.md

 ---
 #### I'm Jamie Lord, Master of Computing (MComp) and winner of the prize for Outstanding Contribution from the University of Lincoln.

 I love computers.
 Seriously, a lot.
-Because of this passion I've just completed my Masters degree in Computer Science at the University of Lincoln and making [lots of interesting digital things]({{ site.baseurl }}{% link projects.md %}) to help expand my knowledge along the way.
+Because of this passion I pursued a Masters degree in Computer Science at the University of Lincoln which I completed in early 2016.

 As of November 2016 I work for IFS UK Research & Development as a Software Engineer.

 Currently, I'm a Xamarin native developer working on a large and rather exciting new project targeting mobile platforms.
+I also frequently use .Net Core to create tools and systems to support my other work.
+Have a look at the [projects]({{ site.baseurl }}/projects) page for examples.

 * [Twitter](https://twitter.com/jme_lord)
 * [Linkedin](https://www.linkedin.com/in/jamie-lord/)